Chesterton and Woman:

 - Frances Cantrall will discuss the Culture Project, a young people’s movement which she founded in 2015 to offer senior high school students the messages of human dignity and sexual integrity as they begin to form serious relationships.

-Two other papers will be delivered – one by Stephen McInerney, Academic Dean of the Ramsay Centre and Senior Lecturer in Literature at Campion College, will explore the award-winning novel, Kristin Lavransdatter; and the other by the president of the Australian Chesterton Society and co-founder of Campion, Karl Schmude, who will speak on ‘The Fatherhood of Chesterton’.
+Two other papers will be delivered – one by Stephen McInerney, Academic Director of the Ramsay Centre and Senior Lecturer in Literature at Campion College, will explore the award-winning novel, Kristin Lavransdatter; and the other by the president of the Australian Chesterton Society and co-founder of Campion, Karl Schmude, who will speak on ‘The Fatherhood of Chesterton’.